illinoistech-itm/jhajek/itmo-444-544/week-02/Readme.md

 * Sign up for a full account at [aws.amazon.com](https://aws.amazon.com/ "AWS signup")
   * Warning - this requires a credit card and you to manage this
+  * Configure two factor authentication
 * Create a non-root user account
-* Take screenshot of the user ID information after logged in and add it to this document
+* Take screenshot of the user account ID information after logged in and add it to this document

 #### Part 1 Screenshot Here